the-road-to-learn-react/the-road-to-react-portuguese/manuscript/react-maintenance/testing.md

 ## Testing in React

-Testing source code is an essential part of programming, and should be seen as a mandatory exercise for serious developers.
+Testing source code is an essential part of programming and should be seen as a mandatory exercise for serious developers.
 The goal is to verify our source code's quality and functionality before using it in production.
 The [testing pyramid](https://martinfowler.com/articles/practical-test-pyramid.html) will serve as our guide.

 The testing pyramid includes end-to-end tests, integration tests, and unit tests.
 Unit tests are for small, isolated blocks of code, such as a single function or component.
 Integration tests help us figure out how well these blocks of code work together.
 An end-to-end test simulates a real-life scenario, like a user logging into a web application.
 Unit tests are quick and easy to write and maintain; end-to-end tests are the opposite.

 Many unit tests are required to cover all the functions and components in a working application, after which several integration tests make sure that the most important units work together.
-Finally, a few end-to-end tests to simulate critical user scenario.
+Finally, a few end-to-end tests to simulate critical user scenarios.
 In this learning experience, we will cover **unit and integration tests**, in addition to a useful component-specific testing technique called **snapshot tests**. **E2E tests** will be part of the exercise.

 ![](images/testing-pyramid.png)

-Choosing a testing library can be a challenge for React beginners, as there are many similar options.
+Choosing a testing library can be a challenge for React beginners, as there are many options.
 To keep things simple, we'll employ the most popular tools: [Jest](https://jestjs.io/) and [React Testing Library](https://testing-library.com/) (RTL).
 Jest is a full-blown testing framework with test runners, test suites, test cases, and assertions.
 RTL is used for rendering React components, triggering events like mouse clicks, and selecting HTML elements from the DOM to perform assertions.
 We'll explore both tools step-by-step, from setup to unit testing to integration testing.

 ### Test Suites, Test Cases, and Assertions